TimeMachine1994/081925-SvelteTweb/frontend/WEBSITE_REFACTOR_PLAN.md

-# TributeStream Website Refactor Plan
+# Tributestream Website Refactor Plan
 ## Migration to Minimal Modern Design System

 ### 🎯 **Objective**
-Migrate all existing UI components and pages to use the new Minimal Modern design system for consistency, maintainability, and professional appearance across the entire TributeStream platform.
+Migrate all existing UI components and pages to use the new Minimal Modern design system for consistency, maintainability, and professional appearance across the entire Tributestream platform.

 ---